SplitmediaLabsLimited/input-visualizer/README.md

 # Keyboard

-Keyboard and mouse press visualizer for XSplit Broadcaster.
+Input (keyboard and mouse) visualizer for XSplit Broadcaster.

 This plugin is intended as a sample.